macrofun-sheffield/macrofun-sheffield.github.io/pages/future.md

 Yichen He is going to run a workshop introducing neural networks, exploring how optimization works in AI, and showcasing cutting-edge models like SAM2, demonstrating their potential for biological research.
  -->

-### 25th of April: Shiny apps
+### 6th of June: conferences

  * at 14:00 - Room D216

-How to make cool graphical interfaces to explore or visualise your data.
+Discussion about conferences, what to expect, how to prepare.

 # Sessions after that: